-3.1 The Capital Programme for 2016/17 was approved as part of the budget setting process in February 2016.
-The programme included two major capital schemes, the new Queens Park Sports Centre and the Waterside scheme.

-- 3.2 The programme is heavily dependent on financing from capital receipts but in the current economic climate generating the receipts continues to be a challenge.
-Kier continue to provide an accelerated receipts programme which is incentivised through a commission payment on the receipts generated. - 3.3 This report and its recommendations were considered by Cabinet at its meeting on 4 October, 2016 where it was resolved that the recommendations be supported and referred to Council for approval.
+- 3.1 The Capital Programme for 2016/17 was approved as part of the budget setting process in February 2016.
+The programme included two major capital schemes, the new Queens Park Sports Centre and the Waterside scheme. - 3.2 The programme is heavily dependent on financing from capital receipts but in the current economic climate generating the receipts continues to be a challenge.
+Kier continue to provide an accelerated receipts programme which is incentivised through a commission payment on the receipts generated.